 Science & Research

-- Extramural Research Program - Helps FDA scientists answer regulatory research questions that require technology, expertise or resources outside the agency.
+Extramural Research Collaborations - OWH collaborates with other government agencies and private partners to address regulatory research questions that require technology, expertise or resources outside the agency.

-- Special Funding Initiatives – Fund projects that rapidly respond to emerging or under-studied women's health issues.
-OWH has used Special Funding Initiatives to fund topical workshops, conduct analytical surveys and host events.
+Special Funding Initiatives – OWH funds projects that rapidly respond to emerging or under-studied women's health issues.
+OWH has used Special Funding Initiatives to fund workshops and conduct analytical surveys.